perfood/couch-auth/README.md

 - Facebook, WindowsLive, Google, Github, and LinkedIn integration fully tested
 - Link multiple authentication strategies to the same account for user convenience
 - 100% cookie free, which means that [CSRF](<https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet>) attacks are impossible against your app
-- Fast and massively scalable with a Redis session store
+- ~Fast and massively scalable with a Redis session store~ -> CouchDB does is own caching and this isn't really needed for offline-first apps.
 - Provides seamless token access to both your CouchDB server (or Cloudant) and your private API
 - Manages permissions on an unlimited number of private or shared user databases and seeds them with the correct design documents

 ## Client Tools and Demo

-Todo: also fork & host the demos :)
+Todo: host a demo, provide postman collection

 - [NG-SuperLogin](https://github.com/colinskow/ng-superlogin)
   Helps you easily integrate a SuperLogin backend into your single page AngularJS applications.